globalsmile/Client-Financial-Analysis/README.md

 # Insights

-As shown by [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deducted that:
+As shown by [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deduced that:

 - The client spent the most in the month of `January`
 - The client spent the least in the month of `November`